WHEN IS CORSO ZUNDERT?

 WHERE ARE THE FLOATS BUILD?

 Every hamlet builds their own float in their own corsotent.
 Across Zundert there are nineteen building tents.
 The building tent of hamlet Schijf is located in the municipality of Rucphen.
-On the page Visit the build you will find the building places of all hamlets.

 ARE THE TENTS FREELY ACCESSIBLE?